When Do Babies Hold Their Own Bottle? (Plus Tips To Help Them Do It)

 Based on the UK study, AAP has changed their guidelines for introducing peanut butter to babies, conceding that there’s little evidence for delaying the introduction of peanuts to prevent a peanut allergy, even for children who have a strong family history of peanuts (HealthyChildren.org).

-The American Academy of Asthma Allergy and Immunology goes one step farther, stating that once typical baby foods are introduced without a problem, allergenic foods can be safely given to infants between 4-6 months of age.
+The American Academy of Asthma Allergy and Immunology goes one step further, stating that once typical baby foods are introduced without a problem, allergenic foods can be safely given to infants between 4-6 months of age.

 But don’t go rushing to feed your baby a big spoonful of peanut butter just yet.
 Here are some suggestions to consider when you’re ready to introduce peanut butter to your baby.